dkl096/BookSearch/README.md

 ![small screen](image-2.png)

 ## Issues to be addressed
-- User comes back to empty search result after
+- User comes back to empty search result after pressing Back button.
+- Rate limitation may cause book details not to load.

 ## Future Improvements
 - Adding a feature to persist previously availabe search result